An Omega Block Pattern Is Ongoing

 The other signature impact of an Omega block on weather is the upside-down temperature pattern.

-We will see this pattern play out nicely next week with parts of the Northern Plains and Upper Midwest forecast to see temperatures soar, while the Southwest and Southeast stay cooler.
+This pattern continues to play out nicely with parts of the Northern Plains and upper Midwest forecast to see temperatures stay warm, while the Southwest and East stay cooler.

 DCT 29